 Delta is a tiny village located in the state of Louisiana.
 With a population of 214 people and just one neighborhood, Delta is the 318th largest community in Louisiana.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Delta is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Delta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Delta is a village of service providers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Delta who work in food service (52.54%), management occupations (23.73%), and maintenance occupations (8.47%).

 Overall, Delta’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.